Skip to content

 disable:

-- header-csp # webhooks never render HTML
+- response-headers-add-csp # webhooks never render HTML

 response_headers: